 LIFE IN CHRIST

 I was baptized Greek Orthodox and Roman Catholic sharing in my beloved parents’ faith mixture in the historic Church.
-As a young man, I fell away into various new age and Protestant beliefs.
+As a young man, I fell away into various new age, ROMAN CATHOLIC and Protestant beliefs.
 How glad and thankful I am today to have returned to the historic Orthodox Church founded by the Lord Jesus Christ in 33 A.D.

-Orthodox writer Clark Carlton has written, “The Fathers of the first two centuries saw Christianity as true communion with Christ in the Church, especially in the Eucharist.
-This communion is possible only in the historic Church that was founded by Christ upon His Apostles and maintained by their successors, for it is only in the historic Church that the authentic apostolic tradition - genuine life in Christ - is preserved."
+Orthodox writer, Clark Carlton, has written, “The Fathers of the first two centuries saw Christianity as true communion with Christ in the Church, especially in the Eucharist.
+This communion is possible only in the historical Church that was founded by Christ upon His Apostles and maintained by their successors, for it is only in the historical Church that the authentic apostolic tradition - genuine life in Christ - is preserved."

-The ORTHODOX Church does not presume to judge the eternal destiny of those outside her bosom - judgment belongs to God alone.
-The ORTHODOX Church is the Body of Christ and She summons all to enter HeR loving embrace.
+The Church does not presume to judge the eternal destiny of those outside her bosom; judgment belongs to God alone.
+The Church is the Body of Christ and She summons all to enter HeR loving embrace.
 The Spirit and the Bride say, “Come.”

 Orthodox Christians do not view salvation as merely legalistic justification but as true union with God in Christ by grace and free will.
 To become a Christian is to put on Christ - to become a member of His Body and to become a partaker of the divine nature - having a direct participation in the life of God.
 The great Russian novelist, Dostoevsky, wrote that it is the inner disposition of our heart that will determine our eternal destiny.
 Whether we love His appearing or dread it depends upon the state of our soul.